Kasperki/NodeBlog/README.md

 # NodeBlog [![Build Status](https://travis-ci.org/Kasperki/NodeBlog.svg?branch=master)](https://travis-ci.org/Kasperki/NodeBlog)

-My blog made with NodeJS.
+This project is like a small MVC framework and top of that I have built my blog.
-This project is trying to use limited amount of NPM packets.
+The project trying to use limited amount of NPM packets.
 Why?
 Just 4 fun and learning.
-This project is like a small MVC framework.

-For disclamer this project is propably not using all of those best practices and has countless antipatterns.
+For disclamer this project is propably not using all of the best practices and has countless antipatterns.

 # Installation